Esteban Canal: As a chess player

 Canal played his most famous game, sometimes called the "Peruvian Immortal", at a simultaneous exhibition in 1934.
 In just 14 moves he sacrificed both his rooks and his queen to finish with Boden's mate.

 As a writer

-Canal wrote "Strategia di avamposti".
-A book in Italian published in 1949 by "L'Italia Scacchistica", where he explains his personal theory of the game with 50 commented games along with colourful biographical notes.
+Canal wrote "Strategia di Avamposti" (Outpost Strategy) in 1948, in which he explains his ideas with 50 games commented in his colorful style.
+It contains games with players such as Capablanca, Nimzovitch, Rubinstein, Vidmar, Reti, Pirc, Saemisch, Menchik, Lilienthal, Bogoljubov, and other greats of the time.

+From 1962 to 1978, Esteban Canal also kept a chess column in the Italian magazine "Fenarete Letture d'Italia".

 National teams

 Canal played in one Chess Olympiad, representing Peru on board 1 in 1950 at Dubrovnik.
 FIDE made him an International Master in 1950 and an honorary Grandmaster in 1977.